alicanyilmazz/weatherApplication/README.md

 ## weatherApplication Features

-> MVC Design Pattern
+> MVC design pattern.

-> Ligth and Dark Mode Support
+> Ligth and dark mode support.

-> City Search to Find Out The Weather
+> City search to find out the weather.

 > Find location button to learn the weather conditions of your current location via gps information.